 State Senate (District 13)

-With Sen. Tim Green being term limited this year, former Rep. Gina Walsh hopes to fill his seat by November.
-Sen. Tim Green has put his support behind Walsh and serves as her treasurer for her campaign.
+With Sen. Tim Green being term limited this year, Sen. Tim Green has put his support behind Walsh and serves as her treasurer for her campaign.

 She will face Republican Jacquelyn Thomas in November.

-In August, voters will be asked to decide on a measure proposing "a constitutional amendment guaranteeing a citizen's right to pray and worship on public property and reaffirming a citizen's right to choose any or no religion," according to the state law calling for the vote.
-A Patch story on the issue generated nearly 100 comments earlier this year.
+In August, voters will be asked to decide on a measure proposing "a constitutional amendment guaranteeing a citizen's right to pray and worship on public property and reaffirming a citizen's right to choose any or no religion," according to the state law calling for the vote. earlier this year.

 The fate of statewide ballot issues will not be decided until later this summer.

-Voters in the St. Louis County Public Library system will be asked to vote on a measure, which would call for a 6-cent tax increase to fund improvements at facilities system-wide.
+Voters in the St. Louis County Public Library system will be asked to vote on a measure which to fund improvements at facilities system-wide.

 As we mentioned above, candidates from every race impacting Florissant voters have been invited to load their campaign's profile on Patch.

 In some cases, campaigns did not respond and the information has been gathered by a Patch editor.
-It is not too late to upload your campaign's data here.
 Campaigns have 24 hours to check their submissions before they are published on Patch.

 - Todd Akin